Do a business energy audit

 No

-If you can reduce the temperature the water is heated to, you can reduce energy use and costs.
+Reduce the water temperature to reduce energy use and costs.

 No

-Do you use the energy and water rating labels to compare running costs when you purchase new clothes washers and dryers?
+Do you use the energy and water rating labels to compare running costs when you purchase new appliances?
 Yes

 No

-Also consider the size of the appliance – larger units will cost more to run.
+Also consider size – larger units cost more to run.

-A heat pump clothes dryer may also be worthwhile considering.
-They may save a lot of energy and cost less in the long term.
+Heat pump clothes dryers can save a lot of energy and cost less in the long term.

 Use the energy rating labels to help make your decision.